 Mr. Jeremy E. Abay works on the firm’s complex cases, concentrating his practice in healthcare fraud (qui tam), consumer class actions, and wage and hour litigation.
-He represents whistleblowers, employees, and consumers in high-stakes litigation against corporations, and he often collaborates with assistant attorney generals in prosecuting healthcare fraud.
+He represents whistleblowers, employees, and consumers in high-stakes litigation against corporations.

 Mr. Abay is licensed to practice in Pennsylvania, New York, and New Jersey.
 Federal court admissions include the Eastern District of Pennsylvania, Middle District of Pennsylvania, the District of New Jersey, and Court of Appeals for the Third Circuit.